georgecatalin/Qt-Cpp-GUI-Development-Intermediate/README.md

 * Undo Redo
 * Building read only and editable tree models from scratch
 * Supporting multiple languages in your Qt C++ GUI applications
-* Deploying your Qt applications on Windows, Mac and Linux
+* Deploying your Qt applications on Windows, Mac and Linux [done]

 ![Qt Logo](/qt-logo.png)